Thank you for choosing the xTool products!

 To use the USB connection mode, select your device.

-To use the Wi-Fi mode, select + Configure and add device, select your device in the dialog box that appears, and then set the Wi-Fi name and password.
+Select + Configure and add the device to use the Wi-Fi mode, select your device in the dialog box that appears, and then set the Wi-Fi name and password.

 Note: Make sure that xTool D1 and your PC work on the same LAN.
-After xTool D1 is connected in Wi-Fi mode, you can remove the USB cable to control it wirelessly.
+After Wi-Fi mode connects in xTool D1, you can remove the USB cable to control it wirelessly.

 Connect xTool D1 to the laserbox app